Collision between MV Testbank and MV Seadaniel

+History

 As a result of the collision, some hazardous cargo from Testbank was released.
 Specifically, four cargo containers carrying mixed freight were lost overboard, releasing a significant amount of pentachlorophenol (PCP) into the canal waters.
 The amount of PCP lost was reported as between 12 and 12.5 tons.
 There were two other damaged containers containing PCP reported on the deck of Testbank.
 In addition, a number of barrels containing hydrobromic acid were lost overboard, and others broke open and spilled onto the deck of Testbank, creating a cloud of gas around both ships.
 Crews were able to clean up the hydrobromic acid within a few days, but the PCP proved to be a greater challenge.
 Stored in 50 lb paper sacks, the coarse granules of PCP rapidly sank to the bottom of the channel where visibility was nearly zero.
 Chemical analysis of the PCP product revealed primarily PCP, tetrachlorophenol and trichlorophenol.
 Notably, the product also contained several polychlorinated dibenzodioxins, which are known for their toxicity and bioaccumulation.
 At the time, this was the largest spill of pentachlorophenol in United States history.
 The United States Coast Guard closed the canal until August 10, 1980.
 Additionally, all fishing and shrimping operations in a 400 sqmi area were temporarily suspended.

 The Coast Guard ultimately attributed the collision to the helmsman aboard Seadaniel, who was evidently having difficulty controlling the ship immediately before the collision, and failed to notify the ship's pilot, captain or first mate.
 A 9 mi length of the canal was closed for six weeks as an estimated $2 million cleanup effort managed to clean up some 90% of the spill.
 The Port of New Orleans lost $1.5 million in revenue, while the vessels involved in the collision sustained $1.5 million in damage.

 In Louisiana ex rel.
 Guste v.
 M/V Testbank, the United States Court of Appeals for the Fifth Circuit heard the consolidated claims of some forty-one lawsuits originally filed in the Eastern District of Louisiana.
 The claims in these suits stemmed from what the court held were pure economic losses in "shipping interests, marina and boat rental operators, wholesale and retail seafood enterprises not actually engaged in fishing, seafood restaurants, tackle and bait shops, and recreational fishermen".
 The court examined the holding in Robins Dry Dock & Repair Co. v.
 Flint, 275 U.S. 303 (1927).